The Jonbenét

-The Jonbenét was an American noise rock outfit from Houston, Texas.
-The group is named after the murdered child JonBenét Ramsey.
-The band played their first show as Jonbenét on August 22, 2003.
-After several self-released EPs and tours in the US and Canada, the band caught the attention of Pluto Records, an independent record label from Texas.
-The Plot Thickens EP was released on Pluto Records July 22, 2005.
+The Jonbenét was an American noise rock band formed in Houston, Texas in summer 2003.
+The group was named after the murdered child JonBenét Ramsey, who was widely publicized during the mid to late nineties.

+The band played their first show as Jonbenét on August 22, 2003, and after several self-released EPs and tours in the US and Canada, the band caught the attention of Pluto Records, an independent record label from Texas.
+The Plot Thickens was released on Pluto Records (2005).
 It was a re-mastered compilation of material from their self-released EPs and split 7-inch releases.

-In January 2006, the band recorded their first full-length entitled Ugly/Heartless, which The Stranger described as a "spastic, angular wall of post-hardcore noise".
+The band released their first full-length entitled Ugly/Heartless (2006).
+Emerald Moon Records and Pluto Records worked together on a four part vinyl series and only two were released.
 On August 10, 2009, the band announced a string of final shows, insinuating the band will no longer continue.
-The last show was played December 19, 2009, at Walter's in Houston, Texas.
+The last show was played December 19, 2009, at Walter's in Houston, Texas and released Substances (2009).

-The band's name attracted negative attention after John Mark Karr, who was alleged to have killed Ramsey (but was later acquitted), was arrested.
+History

+2001-2003: Early years and formation

+On December 20, 2003, a 7-song demo was released entitled, Seven Short Stories by Mortimer T. Chimneytot.
+The demo was recorded by Chris Goodwin, who took the spot of bass player after Grant left to go to school in January 2004.